-In February 2011 the Virginia Department of Transportation (VDOT) submitted a request for an amendment to the 2010 Constrained Long Range Plan (CLRP) because the scope of a project, already in the 2010 CLRP, had been modified.
+In February 2011 the Virginia Department of Transportation (VDOT) submitted a request for an amendment to the 2010 Constrained Long Range Plan (CLRP) and the FY2011-16 Transportation Improvement Program (TIP) because the scope of a project, already in the 2010 CLRP and FY2011-16, had been modified.
 This project, I-95/I-395 HOT lanes, is on a fast-track schedule with construction envisioned as early as 2012, which requires an air quality conformity determination by September 2011.

-In March 2011 VDOT submitted a request for a second project, a modification to I-66, to be included in the 2010 CLRP Amendment and the 2011 CLRP.
+In March 2011 VDOT submitted a request for a second project, a modification to I-66, to be included in the 2010 CLRP and the FY2011-16 TIP Amendment and the 2011 CLRP and FY2012-17 TIP.
 This project is also on a fast-track, thus requiring VDOT to be in a position to obligate federal funds prior to September 2011, which also requires an air quality conformity determination by that time.
 The project inputs included in the networks are as follows: